amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.2.rst

  * [SU] MATERIAL [list] can accept lists to specify models, and `"Assigned Regions`" to specify where this model applies

-  The flow related matrial properties *Intrinsic Permeability* or *Hydraulic Conductivity* must be specified, but not both:
+  The flow related material properties *Intrinsic Permeability* or *Hydraulic Conductivity* must be specified, but not both:

   * [SU] Intrinsic Permeability [list] Parameterized model for intrinsic permeability.
 Choose exactly one of the following: `"Intrinsic Permeability: Uniform`", `"Intrinsic Permeability: Anisotropic Uniform`" (see below)